cybertrainingrange/cybertraininingrange.io/README.md

 |  ![App Screenshot](https://drive.google.com/uc?export=view&id=1wmq7C6lU4MhB-a9UFy2dLDNSNElzSvQn)   |
 | ----------------------- |

-Welcome to The Knowledge House, a diverse and inclusive community of Cybersecurity Fellows who embrace diversity, individuality, and a shared commitment to excellence.
+Welcome to The Cybersecurity Fellows at The Knowledge House, a diverse and inclusive community of Cybersecurity Fellows who embrace diversity, individuality, and a shared commitment to excellence.
 Our cohort comprises individuals with varied backgrounds, unique stories, and diverse levels of technical knowledge.
 From beginners to seasoned professionals, we bring together a wealth of expertise and experience, united by our passion, determination, and unwavering dedication to the field of cybersecurity.

 Our Fellows possess an unwavering passion for cybersecurity, backed by the grit and dedication to make a lasting impact in the field.
 We are relentless in our pursuit of knowledge, working diligently to develop and hone our skills.